jaggzh/prp/README.md

 **Q: Can I track packages that aren't in the main repos?**
 A: Yes!
 Use `prp a package-name -f` to force-add packages from PPAs or custom repos. `prp t` will skip installation for packages it can't find but still track them.

+**Q: Should I use Workflow 1 or 2?**
+A: Use Workflow 1 for ongoing projects where you want easy dependency reinstallation later.
+Use Workflow 2 for temporary experiments where you just want intelligent cleanup without keeping tracking files.

 ## Under the Hood